sergiov13/Trello_Endpoint/README.md

 ```

 **Verify Log in**
-Once Logged in we can verify the user we are logged in with if send a get request to http://localhost:3000, if we are not logged in we will get a message propting us to log in using the browser or post request
+Once Logged in we can verify we are logged in and the user, if we send a get request to http://localhost:3000, if not logged in it will trow a message prompting you to log in using the browser or post request.

 ## Issue
     This represents a business feature that needs implementation, they will provide a short title and a description.
 All issues gets added to the “To Do” list as unassigned
 ```
     curl -X POST -H "Content-Type: application/json" \
     -d '{"type":"issue", "title": "send Message", "description":"Let pilots send messages to Central"}' \